Forest industry development

 - biopharmaceuticals such as antibodies and vaccines produced by plant and naturally sourced medicinal compounds

 - biocosmetics including soaps, body creams and lotions

 Using forest material (biomass) instead of fossil fuels in heat and/or electrical power applications can provide many advantages.
 These include:

 - reductions in carbon dioxide (CO2), sulphur and mercury emissions

 Using biomass for heat/power makes a substantial, positive impact on local and regional economies.

 We work with industry to support biomass heat and power applications and the collection and transportation of biomass material.
 In areas where biomass is available, well-paying jobs in construction and operation make biomass the best choice for green energy projects.

 As technologies improve and more types of bioenergy become commercially viable, the demand for Crown forest resources will include a wider range of forest products.

-The Ministry of Natural Resources and Forestry is working to provide access to forest biofibre and supports the development of new technologies.
+The Ministry of Northern Development, Mines, Natural Resources and Forestry is working to provide access to forest biofibre and supports the development of new technologies.

 Ontario’s forest management guides and standards are regularly updated.
 This ensures new uses of Crown forest resources, like bioenergy, occur in a sustainable way.